anhtqeth/gameinsight_app/README.md

  -----------------------------------------------------------------

-# Games DB App for Vietnam - Ethu Inc
+# Games Data Base Application for Vietnam - Ethu Inc

-This is a Ruby Webapp display information of videogames by using the API Service provided from third party company.
+This is a Ruby Webapp display details of videogames by using the API Service provided from third party company.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+As of 29 - May - 2019 - This web app is still in development

 ### Prerequisites

-- Working Experience in Ruby on Rails framework
+- Working Experience in Ruby on Rails (minimum 1 year)
+- Strong Understanding on Front End development (CSS, SCSS, HTML5)
+- Familiar with utilizing Bootstrap 4 on FE Components
+- Strong understanding on API Development and REST API protocol
+- Gaming Enthusiastic

 ### Installing

 This will be hosted via AWS S3 services.
-Right now, no specification is neeed
+Right now, no specification is neeed.

 ## Running the tests